 A condition A is said to be sufficient condition for a condition B, if, and only if, the truth/existence/occurrence, as the case may be, of A guarantees or brings about the truth/existence/occurrence of B.

-For example, while air is a necessary condition for human life, it is by no means a sufficient condition, that is, it does not, by itself, that is. alone, suffice for human life.
+For example, while air is a necessary condition for human life, it is by no means a sufficient condition, that is, it does not, by itself, alone suffice for human life.
 While someone may have air to breathe, that person will still die without water, has taken poison, is exposed to extremes of cold or heat, etc.

 The foregoing is a complete set of necessary conditions, i.e. the set comprises a set of sufficient condition for x's being square.
 Frequently the terminology of "individually necessary" and "jointly sufficient" is used.
 One might say, for example, "each of the members of the foregoing set is individually necessary and, taken all together, they are jointly sufficient for x's being a square."